Intrenion/Milcraft/doctrine/the-arms-of-the-future.md

 Create rapid links that match detected targets with available guns, missiles, or aircraft.

 **Outcome**
-Fires arrive sooner and produce greater effect with fewer shots.
+Fires arrive sooner and produce a greater effect with fewer shots.

 Chapter: The arms of the future - The fires system